BenjaminSiskoo/nSide/README.txt

   running for 20 more seconds even when the timer runs out, albeit with no sound (which is a separate disable that works correctly).

+No version of nSide will be called "v010" until the Famicom emulator has proper sprite priority evaluation, or until the Atari 2600 is properly emulated, whichever comes first.

 ===========================
 Changes from higan: General
 ===========================